Negotiating your expatriate salary

 Expatriation, while a great professional opportunity, is a temporary upheaval in a person’s life.

-Negotiating the terms and conditions of your expatriation will help you limit the potential obstacles that can arise when you leave to work abroad.
+Negotiating the terms of your expatriation will help you limit the potential obstacles that can arise when you leave to work abroad.

 Negotiating your status while abroad

-Your status will depend on the length of your stay abroad and the company you will be working for.
-In other words, if you are on secondment or considered an expatriate.
+Your status depends on the length of your stay abroad and the company you will be working for.
+In other words, whether you are on secondment or considered an expatriate.

 The status of expatriate must be distinguished from that of seconded worker.
 Seconded workers retain their employment contract with their home company.
 With expatriation, the worker signs a local employment contract.
-He therefore only contributes to the local scheme.
+They therefore contribute to the local scheme only.

 Negotiate your salary and social benefits